coelhucas/love-sprite-sheet-animator/README.md

-  -- draws your sprite, be it animated or not at the defined position -- the parameters are the same of love.graphics.draw, with an order change: https://love2d.org/wiki/love.graphics.draw playerAnimator:draw(x, y, ox = 0, oy = 0, r = 0, sx, sy)
+  -- draws your sprite, be it animated or not at the defined position -- the parameters are the same of love.graphics.draw, with an order change: https://love2d.org/wiki/love.graphics.draw -- OBS.: x and y will be the center of your animated sprite playerAnimator:draw(x, y, ox = 0, oy = 0, r = 0, sx, sy)
 ```